swcarpentry/git-novice/02-collab.md

 If someone else had pushed some changes to the repository on GitHub, though, this command would download them to our local repository.

+We can simulate working with a collaborator using another copy of the repository on our local machine.
+To do this,
+`cd` to the directory `/tmp`.
+(Note the absolute path:
-We can simulate the workflow with a collaborator by going to another directory, for example, `/tmp` (note the absolute path, don't make `tmp` a subdirectory of `home/vlad/planets`).
-In contrast to our first local repository, we don't want to create a new repository again (with `git init`), but instead [clone](../gloss.html#repository-clone) the existing repository from GitHub:
+don't make `tmp` a subdirectory of the existing repository).
+Instead of creating a new repository here with `git init`, we will [clone](../gloss.html#repository-clone) the existing repository from GitHub:

 ~~~
 $ cd /tmp